Helping to enforce safe driving around school buses is a personal mission for the CEO of BusPatrol.

-“We’re educating a population, making the road safer, and tackling a very important problem: passing a school bus is a symptom of distracted driving, which has just recently overtaken all other causes for deaths on the road,” he says, “These cellphones, these smart tablets, these smart phones, all this technology that’s distracting us…how do we teach people to live with the technology that makes their lives easier without putting the people outside of their vehicle at risk?”
+“We’re educating a population, making the road safer, and tackling a very important problem: passing a school bus is a symptom of distracted driving, which has just recently overtaken all other causes of deaths on the road,” he says, “These cellphones, these smart tablets, these smartphones, all this technology that’s distracting us…how do we teach people to live with the technology that makes their lives easier without putting the people outside their vehicle at risk?”

 For Souliere, an entrepreneur for over 10 years, that mission is a personal one borne from experience.

 “I took the bus to school all the time, and I actually have some really great memories of taking the bus to school.
-Also some not so great memories; unfortunately when I was going to school I was witness to an accident and it kind of marked me,” he reflects.
+Also, some not-so-great memories.
+Unfortunately, when I was going to school I was witness to an accident which marked me,” he reflects.

 So how can technology help, not hinder, our road safety?

-BusPatrol essentially installs a technological “backbone” inside of a school bus; a computer, cameras, telemetry, GPS, and cellular modem.
-That allows them to connect to the bus in real time and track its location, while also recording outside action around the bus.
-Licence plates of cars that illegally pass are captured, and the clips get sent to the processing cloud as well as local law enforcement, who ultimately decide if a ticket is issued or not.
+BusPatrol essentially installs a technological “backbone” inside a school bus.
+This includes a computer, cameras, telemetry, GPS, and a cellular modem.
+This allows BusPatrol to connect to the bus in real-time and track its location, while also recording outside action around the bus.
+License plates of cars that illegally pass are captured, and the clips get sent to the processing cloud as well as local law enforcement, who ultimately decide if a ticket is issued or not.

-“We’re operating currently across 6 States in the United States and it’s growing rapidly,” Souliere says, “It’s time consuming, whether it be municipalities or government or transportation companies, to manage and maintain the technology we offer.
+“We’re operating currently across six states in the United States and growing rapidly,” Souliere says, “It’s time-consuming, whether it be municipalities or government or transportation companies, to manage and maintain the technology we offer.
 So we actually take a lot of that investment out of their hands.
 We build out the evidence and deliver it to a police officer in the necessary jurisdiction.
-So whatever State they may be in, we serve up the data through our portal and the police officers then have to apply their judgment in order to determine whether a ticket should be issued..
-Once that police officer issues a ticket, then we take over again, we print out the ticket, mail the ticket, and send it to the offender.
+So whatever state they may be in, we serve up the data through our portal and the police officers then have to apply their judgment in order to determine whether a ticket should be issued… Once that police officer issues a ticket, then we take over again.
+We print out and mail the ticket, and send it to the offender.
 At which point the offender has the option through a link and a passcode that we give them to see the evidence against them online.”

 The amalgamation of coexisting with technology, working with your communities and local law enforcement, and educating the public on road safety will help put the brakes on distracted driving.